mpdf/mpdf.github.io/reference/mpdf-functions/setcolumns.md

 Set the number of (vertical) columns to use on a page

-<span class="smallblock">BLANK</span>&nbsp;or omitted or 0 or 1 turns Columns OFF i.e. the whole page is used as one column.
+<span class="smallblock">BLANK</span> or omitted or 0 or 1 turns Columns OFF i.e. the whole page is used as one column.

 <span class="smallblock">DEFAULT</span>: 1